-Jen Wasson begins her second year with the Providence College women's basketball program during the 2013-14 season as the Director of Women's Basketball Administration.
+Jen Wasson begins her third year with the Providence College women's basketball program during the 2014-15 season as the Director of Women's Basketball Administration.

 Wasson arrived at Providence after spending the previous three seasons as an assistant coach at Troy University in Alabama (2009-12).
 Prior to her three-year stint at Troy, Wasson was an assistant coach at University of Pennsylvania under former Georgetown Head Coach Patrick Knapp (2004-09).
 Under Knapp, Wasson provided game preparation for the team, scouted upcoming opponents and worked with student-athletes in individual preparation.
 She also served as the team's recruiting coordinator and equipment manager.